comychitz/intro_to_programming/README.md

 This simple program asks the user to enter a value and prints to the user what they entered.
 The line `cin >> x;` is the key to this program.
 During execution of this program, it will pause at this line waiting for the user to enter an integer followed by the `<return>` key.
-This act of pausing and waiting for in programming is referred to as *blocking*.
-We are *blocked* waiting for input from the user when `cin` is called.
+This act of pausing and waiting for an event in programming is referred to as *blocking*.

 Now let's compile and run this program.
 ```